pau-mensa/gpt-tokenizer/README.md

 # gpt-tokenizer
-This is just a simple repo done in order to replicate the tokenizer of OpenAI's GPT.
+This is just a very simple implementation of the tokenizer of OpenAI's GPT.
+The idea was taken from https://www.youtube.com/watch?v=zduSFxRajkE

 ## Implemented

-A version of a simple tokenizer that applies the BPE algorithm over the bytes directly.
+- A version of a simple tokenizer that applies the BPE algorithm over the bytes directly.

-A version of a regex tokenizer that applies the same pattern used in GPT4 and applies the BPE algorithm over the splits.
+- A version of a regex tokenizer that applies the same pattern used in GPT4 and then applies the BPE algorithm over the splits.

 ## Not Implemented